-It’s that final point that suggests why in-person testing *may* not provide the most valuable insight.
-How often do you sit in a stuffy conference room, using an app, while being monitored by a stranger asking you why you’re doing the things you’re doing?
+The first two factors don’t need to be an issue when it comes to remote research, and it’s that final point that suggests why in-person testing *may* not provide the most valuable insight… How often do you sit in a stuffy conference room, using an app, while being monitored by a stranger asking you why you’re doing the things you’re doing?

 The benefits of remote moderated research

 As Kuldeep Kelkar and Jamie Miller state in our Remote Moderated 101 ebook, the main reason for running remote moderated research is so that you can be in a live setting with a participant despite their distance from you.

 This allows you to have a conversation with your users as you’re observing what they are doing and dig deep into usability issues in order to better understand their behavior, while also saving travel costs.